ysh329/kaggle-cervical-cancer-screening-classification/README.md

 # cervical-cancer-screening

-Top 23% (191st of 848) solution for Intel &amp; MobileODT Cervical Cancer Screening.
-Below is repo. structure:
+Top 23% (191st of 848) solution for [Kaggle Intel &amp; MobileODT Cervical Cancer Screening](https://www.kaggle.com/c/intel-mobileodt-cervical-cancer-screening).

+## Introduction

+In this competition, [Intel](https://www.kaggle.com/intel) is partnering with [MobileODT](http://www.mobileodt.com/) to challenge Kagglers to develop an algorithm which accurately identifies a woman’s cervix type based on images.
+Doing so will prevent ineffectual treatments and allow healthcare providers to give proper referral for cases that require more advanced treatment.

+## Repo.
+Structure

 ```
 ├── `code` contains pre-processing step (image crop), boosting Jupyter notebook
 ├── `intel` contains remote host environments intel provided (useless for me)